jude-james/student-report-system/README.md

 # Student-Report-Generator
 A tool to assist teachers create reports for their students.
-This is a completed course work project written in Pascal & SQL with Delphi and MS Access, it automatically generates a written report for a student based on simple inputs and database information.
+This is a completed course work project written in Pascal & SQL with Delphi & MS Access, it automatically generates a written report for a student based on simple inputs and database information.

 ![alt text](https://github.com/jude-james/Student-Report-Generator/blob/main/sshmp.png)